MVRV Z-Score

 2024-03-142024 pre-halving high $73,097.77+2.97 · Neutral / mid-cycle

-The cleanest way to see the regime shift on this chart is the per-cycle Z-score peak, in order.
-Pulling the maximum reading inside each cycle’s topping window from the live series:
+The cleanest view of the regime shift is the per-cycle Z-score peak, in order.
+Pulling the maximum reading inside each cycle’s topping window from the live series shows three hits, then three misses — and the misses run monotonically lower:

 CyclePeak ZDateHit +7?